 NOTE!
-Refer to Figure No. 1 for Natural Gas maximum inlet pressure for normal operation.
+Refer to Figure No. 1 for maximum gas inlet pressure for normal operation.
 Information relating to propane firing can be found in Appendix 'A'.

-Note: - all propane firing boilers are fitted with a low gas pressure switch (set at 20mbar).
-Should the pressure fall below this level, the boiler will not operate.
+Note: - All propane boilers are fitted with a low gas pressure switch (set at 20mbar).
+Should the gas supply pressure fall below this level, the boiler will not operate.

-- 1) Gas supply is connected but turned to the "off" position.
-Any unions or fittings are correctly tightened, test points are closed, burners correctly positioned, injectors are in place (of correct size) and tight and that the pilot is connected to the gas valve. - 2) Ensure electricity is connected but 2A fuse on boiler is removed, the plug/socket gas valve connection is correctly located and fully tightened with screws provided and that the thermostat bulbs are fully inserted into the boiler pocket.
-Ensure the thermocouple is correctly connected between gas valve and pilot burner. - 3a) All Models: - Re-set temperature limiter by firmly pressing pin on unit. - 3b) Non-Pilotstat models: - Ensure energy cut-off (ECO) connector is correctly located between valve and thermocouple.
-Check the leads for damage and that they are firmly fitted to the temperature limiter (high limit) thermostat.
+1) Gas supply is connected but turned to the "off" position.
+Any unions or fittings are correctly tightened, test points are closed, burners correctly positioned, injectors are in place (of correct size) and tight and that the ignition and probe leads are connected correctly.
+Ensure ignition assembly electrodes are not cracked or broken.

+2) Ensure electricity is connected and 2A fuse on boiler removed, the plug/socket gas valve connection is correctly located and fully tightened with screws provided and that the thermostat bulbs are fully inserted into the boiler pocket.
+Reset temperature limiter by firmly pressing pin (in controls housing.)

-- 4) Check Piezo unit is fitted securely on to its bracket and the lead is undamaged and correctly located. - 5) Check setting of both temperature limiter and control thermostat.
+3) Check setting of both temperature limiter and control thermostat.
 The temperature limiter is generally set at 100°C from the factory unless otherwise instructed.
-Set thermostat to required temperature (normally 82°C).
-Remove knob to set limits if required.
+Set thermostat to required temperature (normally 82°C) and ensure limits are set on knob if required.